pylessard/python-can-isotp/doc/source/isotp/examples.rst

 Defining partial rxfn and txfn
 ------------------------------

-If your hardwre api requires some sort of handle to be given to its functions, you will need a way to pass this handle from your app down to ``rxfn`` and ``txfn``.
+If your hardware API requires some sort of handle to be given to its functions, you will need a way to pass this handle from your app down to ``rxfn`` and ``txfn``.
 The :class:`TransportLayer<isotp.TransportLayer>` will call ``rxfn`` and ``txfn`` with no additional parameters, which might be an issue.

 A clean way to overcome this limitation is to use a ``functools.partial`` function.